On classic $n$-universal quadratic forms over dyadic local fields: Introduction

-We give several applications of Theorems \ref{thm:classicalnuniversaldyadic} and \ref{thm:classical1-universaldyadic} in global representation.
-Recall that a positive definite classic integral $\mathcal{O}_{K}$-lattice over an algebraic number field $ K $ is said to be \textit{$ n $-universal} if it represents all positive definite classic integral $\mathcal{O}_{K}$-lattices of rank $n$ (cf. \cite{kim_finiteness_2005}).
+\end{re} We give several applications of Theorems \ref{thm:classicalnuniversaldyadic} and \ref{thm:classicalnuniversaldyadic15theorem} in global representations.
+In the remainder of this section, we let $K$ be an algebraic number field.
+A classic integral $\mathcal{O}_{K}$-lattice $L$ is called \textit{classic $n$-universal} over $\mathcal{O}_{K}$ (cf. \cite{hhx_indefinite_2021,kim_finiteness_2005}) if one of the following statements holds: \begin{enumerate} \item[\rm (i)] $L$ is positive definite and represents all positive definite classic integral $\mathcal{O}_{K}$-lattices of rank $n$;

-The simplest application will be determining the $ n $-universality of classic integral lattices with class number one.
-In Section \ref{sec:app}, we will verify the following example by BONGs theory based on the determined class number.